What is Obsidian?

 Most obsidians have a composition similar to rhyolite and granite.
 Granites and rhyolites can form from the same magma as obsidian and are often geographically associated with the obsidian.

-Rarely volcanic glasses are found with a composition similar to basalt and gabbro.
-These glassy rocks are named "tachylite".
+Rarely, volcanic glasses are found with a composition similar to basalt and gabbro.
+These glassy rocks are named "tachylyte."

 Are There Other Glassy Igneous Rocks?

-Pumice, scoria and tachylite are other volcanic glasses formed by rapid cooling.
+Pumice, scoria, and tachylyte are other volcanic glasses formed by rapid cooling.
 Pumice and scoria differ from obsidian by having abundant vesicles - cavities in the rock produced when gas bubbles were trapped in a solidifying melt.
-Tachylite differs in composition - it has a composition similar to basalt and gabbro.
+Tachylyte differs in composition - it has a composition similar to basalt and gabbro.

 Occurrence of Obsidian